ODOT Stark-77 Bridge Replacement and Rehabilitation

 - Two minor modifications, Ramp G and 0950 over Navarre Road.

 Ultimately the deep foundations, which proved to be the most problematic existing condition and element to design, consisted of a combination of 42-inch and 48-inch friction drilled shafts.
 The roughened surface of an uncased drilled shaft was beneficial in that it slowed the upward migration of water and loss of fines.
-During construction, the difficult subsurface was dealt with via the original plans and the larger 0936 structure was re-designed during construction to use augered cast-in-place (ACIP) piles; a first-time use of a reliable foundation element in vertical construction.
+During construction, the difficult subsurface was dealt with via the original plans and the larger 0936 structure was re-designed during construction to use augered cast-in-place (ACIP) piles; though they are prevalent in vertical construction, it was a first-time use for an ODOT bridge foundation.

 ACIP piles have been used in Europe since the 1960s and extensively in the U.S. since the 1980s.
 Their use has been prevalent in vertical structures, while bridge and transportation structures have been slow to adopt, with AASHTO not addressing their design.